The KZ AS10 was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

-The AS10 has a very confortable over the ear design and this comes from someone who deslikes the ZS5 and found the ZS6 confort just tolerable.
+The AS10 has a very comfortable over the ear design and this comes from someone who dislikes the ZS5 and found the ZS6 comfort just tolerable.

 The shells stay in the correct position due to a long nozzle, so I don’t really understand the need for a cable with memory wire instead of just a molded sleeve.
 The nozzle inserts without any problem in my ear canal and I can use the AS10 for long periods of time.

-The ear canal seal is perfect on first insertion and in my case I didn’t have any kind of suction effect with the “starline” tips that came in the box, sadly this effect changes with each person.
+The ear canal seal is perfect on the first insertion and in my case, I didn’t have any kind of suction effect with the “Starline” tips that came in the box, sadly this effect changes with each person.

-Unlike the ZS6 the tips will stay in place due to the 3 little raised spots in the end of the nozzle, it’s not a full lip but it’s better than nothing.
+Unlike the ZS6 the tips will stay in place due to the 3 little-raised spots at the end of the nozzle, it’s not a full lip but it’s better than nothing.

 First thing I noticed with the AS10 is how loud it goes with my weakest source the (Sony L1), it also scales really well with better amplifiers.